 Any good DIY site will tell you that the key to proper deck or porch staining is preparation.

 1. Start by pressure washing all of the wood surfaces to be stained.
 It is recommended to use a pressure between and 500-1200 psi at a distance of 9 -12 inches from the deck.
+You do this because, according to Colorado power washing company, it will clean away debris and muck and leave a nice surface to work on.
 If the current old finish is peeling or cracking consider using a deck stain stripper and follow the instructions on the label.

 2. After pressure washing and the wood has dried for at least 24 hours, it is best to sand the floor boards with sandpaper to ensure proper adhesion of the stain.
 This also gives you a perfectly smooth surface for walking.